Muscle Shoals, Alabama: 3614 Jackson Highway Studio

 The original location of Muscle Shoals Sound Studios in Sheffield has been listed on the National Register of Historic Places since June 2006.
 From the early 2000s to 2013, it had been partly restored and open for tours.
 In 2013, the documentary Muscle Shoals raised public interest in a major restoration of the original studio.
 In the same year, the Muscle Shoals Music Foundation was formed to raise funds to purchase the building and to complete major renovations.
 In June 2013, the owner of the property since 1999 sold it without the historic recording equipment to the Foundation.

 A grant from Beats Electronics, a manufacturer of headphones owned by Apple Inc., and founded by Dr. Dre and Jimmy Iovine, provided an essential $1 million.
 The state tourism director said in 2015 that the 2013 film Muscle Shoals had been a significant influence.
 "The financial support from Beats is a direct result of their film."
 Additional donations were made by other groups and individuals.

 As of August 2015, tours were visiting the partly-restored studio on Jackson Highway.
 It was closed when major restoration work started in September 2015.
 Muscle Shoals Sound Studio reopened as a finished tourist attraction on January 9, 2017.
 Owned and operated by the foundation, the interior is reminiscent of the 1970s, with relevant recording equipment and paraphernalia.
 There are plans for future recording projects.

 Even before the Jackson Highway studio reopened, The Alabama Tourism Department named Muscle Shoals Sound Studio as the state's top attraction in 2017.

 The Swampers

 The members of the Muscle Shoals Rhythm Section were Pete Carr (lead guitar), Jimmy Johnson (rhythm guitar), Roger Hawkins (drums), David Hood (bass guitar) and Barry Beckett (keyboards).

 Affectionately called The Swampers, the Muscle Shoals Rhythm Section was a local group of first-call studio musicians (initially working at FAME and then at Muscle Shoals Sound Studios) who were available for back-up.
 They were given the nickname The Swampers by music producer Denny Cordell during the Leon Russell sessions because of their "funky, soulful Southern 'swamp' sound".

+A verse of the Lynyrd Skynyrd song "Sweet Home Alabama" contains references to the Swampers and their native town, Muscle Shoals: "Now Muscle Shoals has got the Swampers / And they've been known to pick a song or two."